mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 We will ask you to run a number of queries to train you in using these tables.
 You should have received seperate instructions on how to connect to our simulated database containing the latest vocabulary and data of 1000 patients (SYNPUF1000), or you can use your own CDM if you have access to it during the course.

 As you can see in the table above the concept\_ids in the CONCEPT table are not the original code of the terminolgy.
-Why are we not using the original SNOMED concept\_id if we use SNOMED as a our standard for example for the domain Conditions?
+Why are we not using the original SNOMED concept\_id if we use SNOMED as our standard for Conditions?

 *** =possible_answers